 - What is computer security?

-Computer security is a state of network and operating systems that allows deterministic execution of computer programs, rather than bug-free execution.
-This determinism is defined in the closed system of either the operating system or the client-server system, as appropriate.
+Computer security is a state of network and operating systems that allows predictable execution of computer programs, rather than bug-free execution.
+This predictability is defined in the closed system of either the operating system or the client-server system, as appropriate.

 This definition allows for bugs in the execution of both the operating systems and network infrastructure.
-While it is true that some bugs can be exploited for intrusion with the attacker creating non-determinism, the bugs themselves are deterministic.
-There are very few source of non-determinism in computing, and hacking is one of those.
+While it is true that some bugs can be exploited for intrusion with the attacker creating distrupting the predictability of the target computer, the bugs themselves exhibit predictable behavior.
+There are very few source of unpredictability in computing, and hacking is one of those.